ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/memory-forensics-and-process-analysis-using-volatility/workflow-execution.md

 ##### 🔷 Phase 6.6 — Phase 6 findings

-The server name the executable is parsing in its command was `HX.IPC.Server`.
+The server name the executable is parsing in its command was `HX.IPC.Server`. `HX.IPC.Server` was a value referenced by the process and recovered from its command-line arguments.
+It provides runtime context about how the process was configured or what resource it was interacting with.
+Command-line analysis identified the value `HX.IPC.Server` referenced by `HxTsr.exe`.
+Based on the naming convention, this appears to represent an inter-process communication (IPC) endpoint or internal service reference used by the application rather than a traditional remote network server.

 <blockquote>
 This phase demonstrated why command-line analysis is valuable.
 The process name identified the executable, but the command-line arguments revealed the specific server value being parsed during execution.